 To apply, creative writers can submit an application form online with an application fee of $300 and work samples.
 The annual deadline is January 18 for residence grants.
 You can apply online or by mail.
 Applicants will be notified of the foundation’s decision by June.

 It is important to note that there are no expectations or requirements on the creative writers who receive these residence grants.
 This is unique when compared to other creative writing programs that have high expectations of literary output.
 The foundation provides bicycles for artists to use during their stay, however, vehicular transportation and food are not included.
 But through the Rhonda Artist Stipend Fund writers may be able to get assistance with grocery expenses.

 Another related opportunity is the Chesley/Bumbalo grant, which supports playwrights of gay and lesbian theater.
 The Wurlitzer Foundation and the Robert Chesley/Victor Bumbalo Foundation have a partnership, so this is an additional opportunity that's specific for writers of plays.
-You must indicate on your Wurlitzer grant application that you are interested in applying for this other grant as well.
+Applicants must indicate on their Wurlitzer grant application that they’re are interested in applying for this other grant as well.